 This post contains affiliate links.
 Should you click on one, I will get a small commission at no extra cost to you.
 Thank you for supporting my work!

-So let me share with you the best ways to experience this amazing spot, from someone who has been there many, many times.
+So let me share with you the best ways to experience this amazing castle in southern Germany, from someone who has been there many, many times.

 Planning your trip to the Heidelberg Castle